CERT-Polska/karton/docs/what_new.rst

   is considered deprecated and can be removed in further major release.

 * Karton library uses `Boto3 <https://github.com/boto/boto3>`_ library as a S3 client instead of `Minio-Py <https://github.com/minio/minio-py>`_ underneath.
-  It may be important to check if your code relies on exceptions thrown by previous S3 client.
+  You may want to check if your code relies on exceptions thrown by previous S3 client.

 * :class:`karton.core.Config` interface is changed. ``config``, ``minio_config`` and ``redis_config`` attributes are no longer available.